 Marcus vs. LendingClub

-If you cannot qualify for a Marcus personal loan or if you want more than $30,000, consider a personal loan from LendingClub.
-Rates at LendingClub also start at 5.99% (and go up to 35.89%), but you can borrow up to $40,000.
+If you cannot qualify for a Marcus personal loan or if you want more than $40,000, consider a personal loan from LendingClub.
+Rates at LendingClub start at 6.16% (and go up to 35.89%) and you can borrow up to $40,000.
 The minimum credit score required to qualify at LendingClub is 600, so it can be a good choice for average credit borrowers who cannot meet the requirements at Marcus.
 LendingClub can also directly pay your creditors, which some borrowers may prefer if they are looking to consolidate debt.
 Finally, if you want to apply with a co-signer, LendingClub does allow joint applications in some situations.

 Marcus vs. SoFi